 Crohn’s disease (CD) is an inflammatory bowel disease that can affect any part of the gastrointestinal tract, but most often affects the end of the small intestine (ileum), the colon, or both.

-Here are seven complications associated with untreated Crohn’s disease.
+Here are some of the complications associated with untreated Crohn’s disease:

 A bowel obstruction occurs when intestinal contents are partially or fully blocked and unable to move.
 There are several ways that this can occur in people with Crohn’s disease: